Skip to main content

 2. Get the Word Out

 Let your members know about the watch party.
-Each Valley and lodges have different channels of communication.
-Utilize whatever means you have, and are most comfortable with --whether it's email, social media, word of mouth, or a good old-fashioned flier announcing your party.
+Each Valley and lodge has different channels of communication.
+Utilize whatever means you have and are most comfortable with -- whether it's email, social media, word of mouth, or a good old-fashioned flier announcing your party.

 3. Make it an Event